 Carly Raizon

-At Eleos Health, I design AI systems for behavioral healthcare.
-My work spans documentation, compliance, and revenue, but the core challenge remains the same: ensuring the system is understandable, trustworthy, and usable in practice.
+At Eleos Health, I design AI products for behavioral healthcare -- tools clinicians use at the moment of care, and systems that connect clinical quality to patient outcomes.
+The core challenge is always the same: ensuring the system is understandable, trustworthy, and usable by real people with real stakes.

 app.eleos.health